Deep Slow-Wave Sleep Loss Linked to Increased Dementia Risk: Montreal Study

 MONTREAL — A loss of only 1% of deep slow-wave sleep per year among people aged 60 and over increases their risk of dementia by 27%, warns a new study in which a Montreal researcher participated.

-“There were already many hypotheses regarding the importance of deep slow-wave sleep for memory (…), but this is the first time that we have shown that this loss of deep slow-wave sleep could be associated with a risk increased the risk of developing Alzheimer’s disease years later,” summarized researcher Andrée-Ann Baril, from the University of Montreal.
+“There were already many hypotheses regarding the importance of deep slow-wave sleep for memory (…), but this is the first time that we have shown that this loss of deep slow-wave sleep might be associated with a risk increased the risk of developing Alzheimer’s disease years later,” summarized researcher Andrée-Ann Baril, from the University of Montreal.

 Researchers looked at just under 350 subjects aged 60 and older who were participating in the Framingham Heart Study.
 Subjects participated in two sleep studies ― the first between 1995 and 1998 and the second between 2001 and 2003 ― with an average time of five years in between.